-Eggnog cupcakes are spiked with bourbon and sprinkled with nutmeg.
+Get your holiday season started with these soft and fluffy eggnog cupcakes.
+They are spiked with bourbon and sprinkled with nutmeg.
 This cupcake version of the holiday cocktail is a crowd pleaser.

-eggnog cupcake in brown paper liner; eggnog frosting dusted with nutmeg
+eggnog cupcake in brown paper liner; eggnog frosting dusted with nutmeg.

 Let the holiday baking commence!
 This season is full of delicious goodies on If You Give a Blonde a Kitchen including these eggnog cupcakes.
 I made them over the weekend for a holiday party and they were a hit!
 Everyone loved that they were spiked with bourbon.